elearning-evolve/BigBlueButton-WordPress-Plugin/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This lightweight plugin integrates BigBlueButton, allowing teachers to manage their virtual classrooms & Video conferencing sessions on WordPress.
+BigBlueButton (BBB) is an open-source video conferencing system built "by teachers, for teachers" to create their virtual classrooms.
+This lightweight plugin integrates BigBlueButton into WordPress.

 == Description ==

-[BigBlueButton](http://bigbluebutton.org/ "BigBlueButton") is an open-source video conferencing system.
-This plugin integrates it into WordPress allowing teachers & instructors to manage their virtual classrooms.
+[BigBlueButton](http://bigbluebutton.org/ "BigBlueButton") (BBB) is an open-source video conferencing system built "by teachers, for teachers".
+This plugin integrates it into WordPress allowing teachers & instructors to manage their virtual classrooms right from their WP dashboard.

 This plugin is a fork of the BigBlueButton plugin released and maintained by <a href="http://blindsidenetworks.com/" target="_blank">Blindside Networks</a>.